Veteran grandfather, grandson create, sell wooden flags

 “I went in 1966 and got out in 1969, and I went into the Army,” he said.

-He was in charge of computerizing U.S. Army personnel records for all of the its divisions.
+He was in charge of computerizing U.S. Army personnel records for all of its divisions.

 “It was a great assignment compared to a lot of my buddies who ended up spending a year out in the bush and Vietnam, so I was lucky,” Don said.